Welcome to Collar and Harness Magazine’s curated list of 2022’s best dog GPS trackers based on online sales.

 PetTouchID Smart Pet ID

 This is the cheapest priced GPS tracker on the list.
-It’s also not a GPS tracker, more an ID tag which uses GPS technology.
-This means, unlike others on the list, you can’t track your dog in real time.
+It’s also not a GPS tracker, more an ID tag or luggage tracker which uses GPS technology.
+This means, unlike others on the list, you can’t track your dog in real-time.
 If your dog is lost, anyone who scans the tag with a smartphone will send an alert to you.

 Dog GPS Tracker Top Sellers: A Note